 Phil has been a member since 1998.
 He started learning the violin in Australia when he was 8 and still has lessons occasionally.
-He was leader of various junior orchestras and played in chamber groups, pit orchestras and theatrical productions before moving to the UK in 1985.
-Here he has been a regular member of orchestras in Huntingdon, Basingstoke, Kingsclere, Reading, Guildford, London, Leatherhead, Hayes and Bromley, but also often plays in smaller ad-hoc groups accompanying choirs or musicals.
-Rehearsals for these one-off events are often short and require sight-reading skill.
+He was leader of various junior orchestras and played in amateur chamber groups, pit orchestras and theatrical productions before moving to the UK in 1985.
+Here he has been a regular member of orchestras in Huntingdon, Basingstoke, Kingsclere, Reading, Guildford, London, Leatherhead, Hayes and Bromley, but also often plays in smaller ad-hoc groups accompanying choirs or musicals, or at weddings.
+Rehearsals for these one-off events are often limited and require sight-reading skill.
 They sometimes pay a modest (amateur) fee but Phil earns a living as a professional electrical engineer and software developer and music is just a hobby.
 Bromley Symphony concerts require more practice – 7 or 8 group rehearsals plus at least a couple of evenings of individual practice before each concert.

 Phil’s violin is probably 19th century German (with a fake label inside) and previously belonged to his father.
 The bow is much more modern and was made recently by a local craftsman.
 It needs to be rehaired every couple of years and the violin occasionally needs polishing and a change of strings but otherwise doesn’t need much maintenance.